jfecher/modern-compiler-architecture/README.md

 Note that the following features are _not_ supported:
 - Any data type other than (a 64-bit) `Int` or functions
 - Mutual recursion in type inference
-- Cycles in module declarations (modules must form a directed acyclic graph)
+- Cycles in module imports (modules must form a directed acyclic graph)